jywebs/GitHub_interview/Q1/Trunk_Response.md

 ---

+### Additional Recommendations to consider

+- **Process documentation:** Document branching expectations, CI/CD requirements, and release procedures in `CONTRIBUTING.md`.
+This ensures new contributors follow the model consistently.
+- **Workflow templates:** Provide reusable GitHub Actions workflows (build, test, lint, security scan) as templates for all repos.
+- **Reusable workflows:** Centralize common pipelines in a single repo so teams inherit best practices automatically.
+- **Observability & quality:** Require tests, security scans, and lint checks as part of the Actions workflow, with results surfaced in PRs.

+---

 ## Bottom Line

-Make **Trunk-based Development** the standard, with a pragmatic escape hatch for short-lived release branches.
+Making Trunk-based Development (TBD) the standard, with a flexible option for short-lived release branches.
 This gives Team B no change, and gives Team A a simpler, faster model with better quality signals.

-If helpful, I can share a default GitHub repo template that bakes in the protections, merge queue, CODEOWNERS, Actions workflows, and a sample release policy.

-I would be happy to meet with you to discuss these points in detail, answer any questions you may have, and help create a project plan for this.
+I would be happy to meet with you to discuss these points in detail, answer any questions you may have, and help create a project plan template for this.

 ---